 These benefits include retirement pensions, early payment of benefits on medical grounds and payment of death benefits where death occurs either in service or in retirement.
-The benefits payable are based on an employee's final salary and the number of years of eligible service.
-Pensions are increased each year in line with the Consumer Price Index.

-The benefits payable in respect of service from 1st April 2014 are based on career average re-valued earnings and the number of years of eligible service.
-The benefits payable in respect of service prior to 1st April 2014 are based on an employee's final salary and the number of years of eligible service.
+The benefits payable in respect of service from 1 April 2014 are based on career average revalued earnings and the number of years of eligible service.
+The benefits payable in respect of service prior to 1 April 2014 are based on an employee's final pensionable pay and the number of years of eligible service.
 Pensions are increased each year in line with the Consumer Price Index.